mohamedyossif/task_education/README.md

 # task_education
  Simple Ui for Education Application
  I used to excute it :
- - shared Preference for save Login
+ - shared Preference for save Login .
- - Bottom Navigation Button
+ - Bottom Navigation Button.
+ - using StateFul as State management.

 ## Getting Started